Tampa Bay Rays minor league players: Trevor Harrison

 Trevor Michael Harrison (born August 8, 2005) is an American professional baseball pitcher in the Tampa Bay Rays organization.

 Harrison attended J. W. Mitchell High School in Trinity, Florida.
 He was selected by the Tampa Bay Rays in the fifth round of the 2023 Major League Baseball draft.
+He signed for $847,500, forgoing his commitment to play college baseball at Florida State University.

 Harrison signed with the Rays and spent his first professional season in 2024 with the Florida Complex League Rays and Charleston RiverDogs.